sangkilc/ICSE-2020-SV-Handbook/README.md

 SVs should handle questions and troubleshoot frequently occuring problems (such as audio/video issues) with speakers and participants who post questions to the Slack channels.

+If you have a question or problem that you cannot resolve yourself, you can ask for help on your timeband channel (e.g. sv-pacific).

 #### Using Social Media